-- Exclude incriminating evidence because either your constitutional rights were violated or law enforcement officials did not follow proper procedures when collecting evidence
+- Excluding incriminating evidence because either your constitutional rights were violated or law enforcement officials did not follow proper procedures when collecting evidence;

-- Question the accuracy of blood alcohol level or drug tests
+- Questioning the accuracy of blood alcohol level or drug tests;

-- Prove that your driving was not the cause, or was not the only cause, of the fatality
+- Proving that your driving was not the cause, or was not the only cause, of the fatality; and/or

-- Prove that your apparent intoxication was the result of another medical condition or event
+- Proving that your apparent intoxication was the result of another medical condition or event.